All planning checklists

 Designate a point person for emergencies

-Share the New Forest property manager's number with this designated person.
+Share the New Forest property manager's number with your backup contact.

 Easy·Standard impact